FRex/zipsavings/README.md

 Note: 'unpacked' and 'packed' fields show sizes of data files themselves before and after packing, they don't take 'size on disk' into account for 'unpacked' nor headers/archive format overhead for 'packed'.
-The 'size' column shows the size of the archive itself in bytes ('Physical Size' in `7z l` output).
+The 'size' column shows the size of the archive itself in bytes (the size listed in 'Scanning the drive for archives:' part of `7z l` output, as far as I know it's the same as the 'Physical Size' line but that line isn't present in outputs for some formats like `gz`).

 Best way to run it is to zip up the `zipsavings` directory contents and run it directly with python or (to keep tinkering with it) via a help